AlexandreDecan/sismic/docs/execution.rst

 If you find that the way we deal with non-determinism is too radical or not enough permissive (remember :ref:`this <parallel_semantic>`), you can implement your own approach to deal with non-determinism.
-The method :py:meth:`~sismic.interpreter.Interpreter._actionable_transitions` already returns all the transitions that can be triggered by an event.
+The method :py:meth:`~sismic.interpreter.Interpreter._enabled_transitions` already returns all the transitions that can be triggered by an event.
 This method is actually called by :py:meth:`~sismic.interpreter.Interpreter._transition_step` which currently checks that at most one transition can be triggered.